codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 }
 ```

-However, if I added more input categories at a later date, it would necessitate remembering to add extra conditionals in this constructor, which felt inelegant.
+However, if I added more input categories at a later date, it would necessitate remembering to add extra conditionals in this constructor to avoid runtime exceptions, which felt inelegant.

 I then considered a similar approach, instead iterating over the enum values instead of adding them manually: